csc-training/summerschool/application-design/docs/01_design_choices.md

 # Data design

-- Data has to be "designed" too:
+- Data has to be "designed" too
 - Use structures!
+    - Note possible performance difference between structure of arrays vs. arrays of structures
 - Think about the flow
 - How to distribute the data
 - GPU introduce more data related problems and opportunities:
     - Memory copies between Host and Device
     - Preallocation
     - Overlapping computation with copy

 # Case ICON: Data design

 - Multiply nested data structures
-- Need for deep copies for GPUs
+- Need to perform deep copies for GPUs
 - Fortran pointers used as "shortcuts"
+- Blocking for innermost array dimension ("nproma")
+    - Helps for cache performance and vectorization
+    - Optimum block size very different in CPUs and GPUs (~32 vs. ~10 000)

 # Case LiGen: Data design